taniatsq/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-- If your changes to the classbook.json data file makes its format invalid, ClassBook will discard its classes in the classlist and start with an empty data file at the next run.
+- If your changes to the classbook.json data file makes its format invalid (e.g. `"courseCode" : "class_1"` where `class_1` contains non-alphanumeric characters), ClassBook will discard its classes in the classlist and start with an empty data file at the next run.
 Fortunately, in this case, your StudentBook data (e.g. `class1.json`) will not be lost.
 It can be recovered by simply recreating the class of that same name in the application (e.g. using the `create` command to `create c/class1`).
-- Furthermore, certain edits to the individual `[class].json` file (i.e. the StudentBook) can cause the application to behave in unexpected ways (e.g. , if a value entered is outside the acceptable range).
+- Furthermore, certain edits to the individual JSON files can cause the application to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
 In the worst case, an invalid modification to the data will cause the program to crash.
-In this scenario, you are advised to manually delete the modified `[class].json` file before running the program again.
+In this scenario, you are advised to manually delete the modified files before running the program again.
 - As such, do refrain from editing  manually in the JSON file.
 Edit the data file only if you are confident that you can update it correctly.
 </box>